Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: THE ODYSSEY DATASET

 \subsubsection{Ground Truth data format}

-\\ For the convenient evaluation of odometry algorithms, we additionally provide the ground truth poses synchronized with the acquisition times of the lidar point clouds as a \ac{wsv} file \texttt{refsys/lidar\_poses.txt}.
+\\ For the convenient evaluation of new algorithms, we provide the ground truth poses synchronized with the acquisition times of the lidar point clouds as a \ac{wsv} file \texttt{refsys/ground\_truth\_poses.txt}.
 The data format is identical to the KITTI data format, where every row contains the first three rows of a $4\times4$ homogenous transformation matrix specifying the orientation and translation of the vehicle w.r.t. the first pose, which is always set to the identity matrix.
-For time synchronization, we used the timestamps provided by the Ouster, and matched them to the closest ground truth pose timestamp.
-While the Ouster and our reference system do not output their measurements at exactly the same time, their clocks are synchronized through \ac{gnss} signals and internal oscillators, enabling the precise association between lidar scans and ground truth poses.
+The basis for this data was acquired from the RTK/INS reference system (Section~\ref{sec:reference_system}) and postprocessed using loop closure constraints as described in Section~\ref{sec:ground_truth}.
+For time synchronization we utilized the timestamp acquisition time of the lidar scan and matched them to the closest measurement of the reference system.
+With a frequency of $\SI{200}{\hertz}$ for the reference system, this process results in a maximum absolute time difference of \SI[parse-numbers=false]{1/(200 \cdot 2)}{\second} $=$ \SI{2.5}{\milli\second}.